-• An honorarium must be paid for services provided, it cannot be used to make an award.

-- The service provided is one where Georgia Tech does not expect a particular result.
-Examples include: - · presentation of research results - reading of papers - · participation or leading of colloquiums, workshops, and seminars - presentation of lectures - The services provided must be short-term in length.
-Short-term is typically defined as 9 business days or less.
+- An honorarium must be paid for services provided and cannot be used as a form of payment for an award. - The service provided is one where Georgia Tech does not expect a particular deliverable. - · Examples include: - presentation of research results - reading of papers - · participation or leading of colloquiums, workshops, and seminars - presentation of lectures - The services provided must be short-term in length.
+Short-term is defined as 9 business days or less.
 Services over a longer period of time must be contracted.